ceramic-sf/quick-boi-source/bolq.md

 People have the power to make unliveable places liveable.
 ```

-While space woud kill a human in seconds, Oxfordshire winter would kill you in hours.
-We have a biopshere that prevents this (houses), so we survive, but only because of our capacity to change the environment.
+While space would kill a human in seconds, Oxfordshire winter would kill you in hours.
+We have a biosphere that prevents this (houses), so we survive, but only because of our capacity to change the environment.
 Much of the environment [would otherwise kill us](#the-problem-with-spaceship-earth), as it has killed nearly all of the organisms that have come before us.

 *The most hospitable parts of the biosphere on Earth are made possible by people.*